 Business owners will still want to consider how each solution performs on an individual basis, and individuals should understand some of the business-related features of each platform.

 We’ll start by looking at differences that matter to the average user.

 Both email services are free to individual users, though there are some restrictions (which we’ll dig into next).
 However, if you want to use the Outlook app instead of the web-hosted version of your Microsoft account, you’ll need to get Office 365.
 For that, the annual fee is around $60 a year, but you’ll also get access to Word, Excel, PowerPoint, and other Office programs.

-G Suite is Google’s version of this suite of software products, but you can access most of them (and most of their core features) for free (unless you’re a business).
+Google Workspace (formerly G Suite) is Google’s version of this suite of software products, but you can access most of them (and most of their core features) for free (unless you’re a business).
 I’ll cover business costs in my section on business-specific considerations.

 Assuming you’ve gone with a free account, Gmail will give you 15 GB of storage.
 The caveat there is that your 15 GB is a shared storage limit across Google Drive, Gmail, and Google Photos; in other words, if you’re storing 14 GB of photos, you may not have much room for email.

 Microsoft Outlook isn’t as clear about storage limits, but you’ll start with 5 GB of storage and will have the potential to increase that amount over time.
 Both solutions offer more storage for additional fees.